Validation HelpersFurther information on pre-defined helpers to validate data for model attributes

 In this deets, I will further explain the different types of Validation Helpers (previously explained in the Validation Helpers Demo) and how to use them.
 Model Validations are used to ensure that only valid data are saved to the database.
 We can use validation helpers that are provided by rails to easily validate data, or we can build our own custom validations.

-To explain the different types of validation helpers to a model class, we will be adding a validation to the existing Review
+To explain the different types of validation helpers to a model class, we will be adding a validation to the existing Review model class (depicted in Figure 1) from the movie-review base app branch.

 Length Validation